vtexdocs/dev-portal-content/docs/guides/Integration-Guides/recaptcha/implementing-recaptcha-in-integrations-beta.md

 ### Integrating mobile apps

 See the documentation provided by Google to learn how to integrate reCAPTCHA v3 on your mobile app according to the mobile platform of your choice:

 - [Android](https://cloud.google.com/recaptcha-enterprise/docs/instrument-android-apps)
 - [iOS](https://cloud.google.com/recaptcha-enterprise/docs/instrument-ios-apps)

 ### Integrating web-based storefronts

+Having obtained the reCAPTCHA key, you can apply validation on your storefront according to the version of reCAPTCHA you are using:

-Having obtained the `recaptchaKey`, you can pass it as the `siteKey` property when displaying the validation widget as described in the [reCAPTCHA v2 documentation](https://developers.google.com/recaptcha/docs/display).
+- reCAPTCHA v2: pass the `recaptchaKey` value you got as the `siteKey` property when displaying the validation widget as described in the [reCAPTCHA v2 documentation](https://developers.google.com/recaptcha/docs/display).
+- reCAPTCHA v3: integrate the validation according to the instructions in the [reCAPTCHA v3 documentation](https://developers.google.com/recaptcha/docs/v3).

-Since reCAPTCHA application may vary according to payment method, we recommend that the integration is prepared to render the validation widget after the payment selection step.
+Since reCAPTCHA application may vary according to payment method, we recommend that the integration is prepared apply the validation after the payment selection step.

 ## Final validation